sunpho84/SUNphi/README.md

   on how to automatize caching/scattering

-- automatic parallelization of free indices via loop fusion (done) and thread pool (...shoukld be easily adaptable/generalizable from Nissa)
+- automatic parallelization of free indices via loop fusion (done) and thread pool (...should be easily adaptable/generalizable from Nissa)

 - automatic vectorization on the innermost component(s) (via loop fusion or splitting, and automatic deduction of the set of vector